TheAlmightyBob/Calendars/README.md

 * Does not currently provide access to the native platform UIs.

 tl;dr: You probably don't want to use this to write a replacement calendar app.

-### Developer Notes:
-The solution configurations are a bit unconventional.
-I am unable to use Visual Studio with Xamarin.Android, so it is specifically excluded from the AnyCPU and Mixed Platform configurations.